 \section{Introduction}

-Deep neural networks still face several weaknesses that hamper the development and deployment of these technologies, despite their outstanding and ever-increasing capacity to solve complex artificial intelligence problems.
-One of the main shortcoming is their black-box nature, which prevents analyzing and understanding their reasoning process, while such a requirement is increasingly demanded in order to guarantee a reliable and transparent use of artificial intelligence.
-To overcome this limitation, different strategies have been proposed in the literature \cite{zhang2021survey}, ranging from post-hoc explanation methods (which try to identify the parts, elements or concepts in the inputs that most affect the decisions of trained models) \cite{zeiler2014visualizing, yosinski2015understanding, kim2018interpretability, ghorbani2019towards}, to more proactive approaches which pursue a transparent reasoning by training inherently interpretable models \cite{li2018deep, chen2019this, hase2019interpretable, alvarez-melis2018robust, saralajew2019classification, zhang2018interpretable}.
+Machine learning models, such as deep neural networks, still face several weaknesses that hamper the development and deployment of these technologies, despite their outstanding and ever-increasing capacity to solve complex artificial intelligence problems.
+One of the main shortcoming is their black-box nature, which prevents analyzing and understanding their reasoning process, while such a requirement is ever more in demanded in order to guarantee a reliable and transparent use of artificial intelligence.
+To overcome this limitation, different strategies have been proposed in the literature \citep{zhang2021survey}, ranging from post-hoc explanation methods, which try to identify the parts, elements or concepts in the inputs that most affect the decisions of trained models \citep{zeiler2014visualizing, yosinski2015understanding, kim2018interpretability, ghorbani2019towards}, to more proactive approaches which pursue a transparent reasoning by training inherently interpretable models \citep{li2018deep, chen2019this, hase2019interpretable, alvarez-melis2018robust, saralajew2019classification, zhang2018interpretable}.

-Another issue that threatens the reliability of deep neural networks is their low robustness to adversarial examples \cite{szegedy2014intriguing}, which, indeed, can be seen as a direct implication of their lack of human-like reasoning.
-Therefore, improving the explainability of the models is as well a promising direction to achieve adversarial robustness, hypothesis which is supported by recent works which show that interpretability and robustness are connected \cite{etmann2019connection,zhang2019interpreting,tsipras2019robustness,ros2018improving}.
-At the same time, the assumption of explainable classification models introduces new questions regarding the definition of adversarial examples: \emph{can adversarial examples be deployed if humans observe not only the input but also the output classification or the corresponding explanation?}
+Another issue that threatens the reliability of deep neural networks is their low robustness to adversarial examples \citep{szegedy2014intriguing,yuan2019adversarial}, that is, to inputs manipulated in order to maliciously change the output of a model while the changes are imperceptible to humans.
+Indeed, this can be seen as a direct implication of their lack of human-like reasoning.
+Therefore, improving the explainability of the models is also a promising direction to achieve adversarial robustness, a hypothesis which is supported by recent works which show that interpretability and robustness are connected {\mfrr\citep{etmann2019connection,zhang2019interpreting,tsipras2019robustness,ros2018improving,noack2021empirical}}.